Full Day Classes - Thursday, June 8

 INSTRUCTOR: Henry Clemes

-SKILL LEVEL: Beginner PREREQUISITE: None MATERIALS: $40.00 Fee Collected by the Instructor at the Workshop.
+CATEGORY: Fiber Prep SKILL LEVEL: Beginner PREREQUISITE: No drum carding experience necessary!
+MATERIAL FEES: $45.00 Fee collected by the Instructor at the Workshop.
 STUDENTS TO BRING: N/A DESCRIPTION: Drum carders are a mystery to the average fiber artist: fiber is fed into the carder, ends up on the big drum, and something magical happens in between.
 In our ‘Exploring the Drum Carder’ class, students begin the day by learning the history of drum carders, how they work, and why they function the way they do.
 The fun goes hands-on for the rest of the day as we delve into the differences of woolen and worsted carding, explore the many tools that make drum carding more efficient, and crank out four different batts.
 The first batt will be hand cranked before switching over to Electric Drive for the duration of class.
 All materials, carders, and tools will be provided by the instructors.
 INSTRUCTOR BIO: A lifelong woodworker and small business owner, Henry has been building fiber art equipment for almost 50 years and drum carders for over 40 years.
 Roy grew up working in his family’s woodshop and is the president of Lambtown Festival, the largest sheep and wool show in California.
 Together they have introduced many innovations to the fiber arts community and their equipment is known for being not only thoughtfully engineered but visually pleasing and durable as well.
 They regularly consult and instruct spinners, felters, fiber growers, and professional fiber artists in the use of drum carders for fiber prep.
 Contact Instructor |

 |